artonge/FLAP/README.services.md

 #### `nginx.conf`

-If the service needs exposure to thought Nginx you can add a `nginx.conf` file specifying the service nginx configuration.
+If the service needs exposure to through Nginx you can add a `nginx.conf` file specifying the service nginx configuration.

 For example, core: